janpeuker/awesome-tech-roles/README.md

 See also: Data Analyst, Software Engineer (SWE)

 * [Coding habits for data scientists](https://www.thoughtworks.com/en-us/insights/blog/coding-habits-data-scientists) - ThoughtWorks on the edge between data science and engineering
-* [Data as a Product in Data Meshes](https://martinfowler.com/articles/data-mesh-principles.html#DataAsAProduct) - Zhamak Dehghani coined the term data mesh and with that also new roles, Data Product Managers and Data Platform Teams (see Team Topologies)
+* [Data as a Product in Data Meshes](https://martinfowler.com/articles/data-mesh-principles.html#DataAsAProduct) - Zhamak Dehghani coined the term data mesh and with that also new roles, Data Product Managers and Data Platform Teams and the [DataOps Manifesto](https://dataopsmanifesto.org/en/) (see Team Topologies)
 * [Data First at Grab](https://engineering.grab.com/data-first-sla-always) - Blog from Grab (Steve Yegge [their ML ops automation is a competitive advantage](https://steve-yegge.medium.com/saying-goodbye-to-the-best-gig-i-ever-had-a33736833c1e)) on their Data Engineering SLA's
 * [Data Observability](https://towardsdatascience.com/data-observability-the-next-frontier-of-data-engineering-f780feb874b) - Barr Moses seminal blog post of the cross-section of SRE and Data Engineering - see also [Uber's Operational Excellence and Data Quality Effort](https://eng.uber.com/operational-excellence-data-quality/)
 * [Data Science Meets Devops: MLOps with Jupyter, Git, & Kubernetes](https://blog.kubeflow.org/mlops/) - MLOps is a new subgenre of data engineering, this blog from Kubeflow shows how GitOps and ML interact